alecfharris/bamazon/README.md

 # Bamazon
+## Description
+A product purchasing, management, and supervising app created through Node.js and Inquirer.
+Bamazon allows for customers to purchase items, managers to view products for sale and low inventory, add to inventory of a product or add a product, and supervisors to view departments and their relevant information, or create a new department.

 ## Bamazon Customer
 Bamazon Customer lets you view products for sale, select an id, and then select a number to purchase.
 It then shows you the total of your purchase.